Sambisa Forest: Sambisa Game Reserve

-During the colonial period, the Sambisa game reserve covered an area of 2258 km2 in the eastern part of the forest.
-Later reports put the size of the game reserve at 518 square kilometers, although some official documents included the Marguba Forest Reserve in the Sambisa Game Reserve.
+During the colonial period, the Sambisa Game Reserve covered an area of 2258 km2 in the eastern part of the forest.
+Later reports put the size of the game reserve at 518 km2, although some official documents included the Marguba Forest Reserve in the Sambisa Game Reserve.

 From 1970, the reserve was used for safaris.
 It had a large population of leopards, lions, elephants, hyenas, that tourists could observe from cabins or safari lodges.
-In 1991, the government of the state of Borno incorporated this reserve into the national park of the Chad Basin.
-But the abandonment of its management, following the Sambisa takeover by Boko Haram insurgents in February 2013, led to the gradual disappearance of animals, lodges collapsed or were destroyed, vegetation invaded roads, and rivers dried up.
+In 1991, the government of Borno incorporated this reserve into the national park of the Chad Basin.
+However, the abandonment of its management following the Sambisa takeover by Boko Haram insurgents in February 2013 led to the gradual disappearance of animals.
+Lodges collapsed or were destroyed, vegetation invaded roads, and rivers dried up.

 Boko Haram conflict

-The Sambisa forest, especially the mountainous region of Gwoza near the Cameroon border, is used as shelter by the jihadist Boko Haram group and is believed to be where they keep the hostages from the Chibok schoolgirls kidnapping in April 2014.
+The Sambisa forest, especially the mountainous region of Gwoza near the Cameroon border, is used as shelter by Boko Haram and is believed to be where they kept the hostages from the Chibok schoolgirls kidnapping in April 2014.

-During spring 2015, the Nigerian Army started an offensive against Boko Haram in the forest, but was slowed down due to finding the forest to be heavily mined and the militants having better local knowledge.
-Despite this, on 28 April 2015, four Boko Haram camps in the Sambisa forest were overrun by the Nigerian military who freed nearly 300 girls and women, who were not, however, the missing Chibok girls.
-On 30 April 2015, another 13 Boko Haram camps were destroyed and 234 more women and children were reportedly freed near Kawuri and Konduga.
+During spring 2015, the Nigerian Army started an offensive against Boko Haram in the forest but was slowed down due to finding the forest to be heavily mined and the militants having better local knowledge.
+Despite this on 28 April, four Boko Haram camps in the Sambisa Forest were overrun by the Nigerian military, who freed nearly 300 girls and women, who were not, however, the missing Chibok girls.
+On 30 April, another 13 Boko Haram camps were destroyed, and 234 more women and children were reportedly freed near Kawuri and Konduga.

-The Nigerian Army Wednesday night 4 November 2015, said troops of 5 Brigade Task Group, killed two Boko Haram suspects, after destroying their camps at Hausari and Baranga in Marte Local Government Area of Borno State.
-According to official statement by the military, "In efforts to continually dominate recovered territories and clear all Nigerian territory of Boko Haram vestiges, the advancing troops of 5 Brigade Task Group have today cleared five more terrorists camps at Hausari and Baranga in Marte Local Government Area of Borno State."
+On 4 November the Nigerian Army said that troops of 5 Brigade Task Group killed two Boko Haram suspects, after destroying their camps at Hausari and Baranga in Marte.
+According to an official statement by the military, "In efforts to continually dominate recovered territories and clear all Nigerian territory of Boko Haram vestiges, the advancing troops of 5 Brigade Task Group have today cleared five more terrorists camps at Hausari and Baranga in Marte Local Government Area of Borno State."

-On 18 May 2016, one of the schoolgirls abducted from Chibok in 2014, was reportedly found by local militia men fighting Boko Haram in the Sambisa forest.
-It was also reported that 218 of the girls were still missing and that the found girl claimed that except six said to have died, all of them were still held captive in the forest.
+On 18 May 2016, one of the schoolgirls abducted from Chibok in 2014 was reportedly found by local militia men fighting Boko Haram in the Sambisa Forest.
+It was also reported that 218 of the girls were still missing, and that the found girl claimed that except six said to have died, all of them were still being held captive in the forest.

 Between 19 and 20 May 2021, the forest was captured by IS-West Africa Province (ISWAP) after fierce fighting between ISWAP and Boko Haram.

-In March 2022, Nigerian military uncovered the wreckage of an Alpha Jet, 1 year after it crashed in Sambisa.
+In March 2022, the Nigerian military uncovered the wreckage of an Alpha Jet, a year after it crashed in Sambisa.